n0un0/spacewalk-scripts/README.md

 If no datetime is given, packages installed in past 24h are listed.
 - **import-old.sh** imports all errata from Jan 2012 to the month just before today when run; in effect provides constantly up-to-date ubuntu-errata.xml file
 - **debianSync.py** Ported version of https://github.com/stevemeier/spacewalk-debian-sync .
 Its a drop-in replacement, meaning all arguments are the same

+- **pre_invoke.py.patch and spacewalk.patch** use it for Debian clients.
+You need to generate keys before :
+# Generate a key, answer:
+#     4) RSA sign only
+#     0 expires never
+#     Real Name: Spacewalk, email, comment: For GPG signing APT repos
+gpg --gen-key